 The Baoan Temple is located in the Datong district of Taipei.
 It was awarded the UNESCO Asia-Pacific heritage award!
 The temple was originally erected in the mid-1700s.
 And since has been updated multiple times to become the vibrant temple it is now!

 In the temple, you’ll find many stone sculptures!
 In the front hall, you’ll find the most impressive of the stone art collection, dragon columns that stretch up to the ceiling!

 A folk art festival is held at the temple every year.
-Here you’ll find parades, opera performances and surprisingly a free health clinic?
-Although this may seem out of place, it is very on theme.
+Here you’ll find parades, opera performances and surprisingly a free health clinic!
+Although this may seem out of place, it is actually bang on theme.
 The temple was created to praise the god of medical knowledge, Baosheng Dadi.
 Spend some time taking in the many artistic traits of this incredible temple!

 The Ciyou Temple is dedicated to Mazu, the goddess of the sea, who is said to watch over all the fisherman and sailors that dock in her harbor!